nurulashraf/python-travel-booking-system/README.md

 # SkyHigh Adventures Booking System

 ## Overview
 This is a Python-based booking system for SkyHigh Adventures, a travel agency offering packages to popular destinations.
 The system allows users to manage bookings for multiple families, calculate costs based on various factors, and display a summary of all bookings.
+These solutions are part of a university assignment focused on applying fundamental programming concepts.

 ## Features
 - Object-Oriented Design